 The Mill Creek Drainage Relief Tunnel is a construction project that will bring needed infrastructure improvement to east Dallas, Texas.
 It will include 26,385 linear feet of tunneling at a 30-foot finished diameter with eight intake shafts and six lateral tunnels excavated by roadheader or excavators/breakers.
 The tunnel is being driven through Austin chalk by a Main Beam Robbins tunnel boring machine (TBM).

-Stiver Engineering provided construction consulting services for the contractor prior to and during the tunnel construction.
+Stiver Engineering provided construction engineering services for the contractor prior to and during the tunnel construction.
 Our services included several trench safety plan designs, a sound wall design using steel soldier piles and acoustic panels, and a removable shaft cover and rigging details for several liner plate shafts.
 We also created a design for attaching the access cage ladder and landings on the ring beams of the liner plate shaft and on the vertical rock face.
 Other work included traffic control plans and shoring designs for access shafts, shotcrete trolley system for lining the tunnel, concrete collars, steel bulkheads, supporting existing utility lines, and a starter tunnel/gripper wall for the TBM.

 The tunnel, which stretches from the State-Thomas District in Uptown Dallas, through Mill Creek and Peaks Branch, will be constructed mostly underground with little impact to neighborhoods.
 Once complete, the approximately 5-mile-long tunnel will sit 70 to 100 feet below ground to provide flood relief.